magarena/magarena/launch4j/Readme.txt

 - improved displaying of messages with scroll bar and toggle button + F1 shortcut to show or hide messages
 - improved mana cost images (if already installed, delete symbols folder in Magarena data folder and load images)
 - improved card definition files, they now also contain the image url and cube information
-- improved scoring for unnecessary equips
+- improved scoring for unnecessary equiping
 - three new AI implementations are available next to the default MiniMax AI : Monte Carlo, Vegas and Random
-- preferred AI can be selected in preferences
+- the preferred AI can be selected in preferences, the deck strength calculator always uses MiniMax AI
+- added New and Load Duel buttons on startup screen
+- added option to a select random deck from decks folder in New Duel dialog (folder icon)

 - fixed Lightning Helix, it can now target your own permanents with filter legal targets enabled